Vincit/objection.js/doc/api/model/static-methods.md

 A hook that is executed before find queries.

-See these links for more information:
+See these sections for more information:

  * [static hooks guide](/guide/hooks.html#static-query-hooks)
  * [documentation for the arguments](/api/types/#type-statichookarguments)